Twigonometry/Cybersecurity-Notes/Starting Point.md

 ## Who is this Repository for?

 I want this repository to be a useful resource for people of all skill levels in Cybersecurity.
-With [Sheffield Ethical Student Hackers](https://shefesh.com) and through work I've had a chance to develop my skills communicating the basics of Cybsersecurity, and I hope to be able to provide a good resource here for complete beginners.
+With [Sheffield Ethical Student Hackers](https://shefesh.com) and through my work I've had a chance to develop my skills communicating the basics of Cybsersecurity, and I hope to be able to provide a good resource here for complete beginners.

 I also want to do some deep dives into some of my favourite topics.
 Unfortunately I am still somewhat of a beginner myself, and still grappling with some of the harder concepts.
-Hopefully as my cyber knowledge evolves, so will this resource, and it will become more relevant for those of you who can root a Hard Windows box before it leaves the Release Arena.
+Hopefully, as my cyber knowledge evolves so will this resource, and it will become more relevant for those of you who can root a Hard Windows box before it leaves the Release Arena.

 For those of you interested in reading writeups, I'll be putting all of mine on here.
 I will only upload writeups of retired boxes on HacktheBox (as per policy), so they will trickle through as I move them from my private vault.
-I'll also look at uploading TryHackeMe solutions and solutions for any CTFs I take part in.
+I'll also look at uploading TryHackMe solutions and solutions for any CTFs I take part in.

 I also want to include resources for developers who are looking to improve the way they write secure code.
 Stay tuned on this one - I will be looking for examples of badly implemented sites in CTF and HTB challenges, and uploading remedied code here when I can.
 I'd also like to include resources for secure use of Cloud Computing platforms such as AWS.